 THE FATE OF THE FURIOUS is the eighth installment in the FAST AND THE FURIOUS franchise, and like the previous movies, delivers exactly what fans of the franchise expect, lots of fast cars and ridiculous action.
 Like some of the recent sequels, however, there are some overt positive references to Christianity among the heroes.

 FATE starts off after the events of FURIOUS 7, where the filmmakers gave Brian O’Conner a proper farewell after actor Paul Walker’s tragic death.
 Dominic Toretto (Vin Diesel) is enjoying a long-delayed honeymoon in Havana, Cuba with his wife, Letty.
-However, their honeymoon is cut short when a mysterious blonde woman known as Cipher (Charlize Theron) confronts Dom.
+However, their honeymoon’s cut short when a mysterious blonde woman known as Cipher (Charlize Theron) confronts Dom.
 After showing Dom what kind of leverage she has on him, she convinces him to work with her.

 With Dom now gone rogue, Frank Petty (Kurt Russell), the leader of a covert operations team that worked with Dom and his friends in the past, puts together his bandwagon of individuals to stop Dom and Cipher from pulling off whatever dastardly plan Cipher has in store.
 On Frank’s team is Dom’s former crew, Luke Hobbs, and their previous nemesis, Deckard Shaw (Jason Statham), who was broken out of prison to help them.

 THE FATE OF THE FURIOUS ramps up the action.
 It also infuses more humor into the franchise, making it another fun action adventure.
-Staying true to the franchise’s theme, the movie extolls the importance of family.
-Also, like recent entries, it features strong, positive Christian elements.
+Staying true to the franchise’s theme, the movie extols the importance of family.
+Also, like recent entries, it features strong, positive and heartwarming Christian, moral elements.
 The team even gives thanks to God over a meal together at the end.
 Sadly, THE FATE OF THE FURIOUS isn’t without its blemishes.
-It contains a scene with females clad in skimpy bikinis, lots of foul language and intense action violence.
+There’s a scene with females clad in short shorts, lots of foul language and intense action violence.
 Because of these elements, MOVIEGUIDE® advises strong caution.